Example of VSTO add-in / plugin for Office Word,

 End Sub

-To add a new tab to the Ribbon, you use the Add Ribbon Tab command that adds an ADXRibbonTab component to the module.
+To add a new tab to the Ribbon UI, you use the Add Ribbon Tab command that adds an ADXRibbonTab component to the module.

 Office 2007 Ribbon tab component

-In the Properties window, run the editor for the Controls collection of the tab.
-In the editor, use the toolbar buttons or context menu to add or delete the Add-in Express components that form the Ribbon interface of your add-in.
-First, you add a Ribbon tab and change its caption to My Ribbon Tab.
-Then, you select the tab component, add a Ribbon group, and change its caption to My Ribbon Group.
-Next, you select the group, and add a button group.
-Finally, you select the button group and add a button.
+In the Properties window, run the visual designer for the Controls collection of the tab.
+In the designer, use the toolbar buttons or context menu to add or delete components that form the Ribbon interface of your add-in.
+First, change the caption of your tab to My Ribbon Tab.
+Then, select the tab, add a Ribbon group, and change its caption to My Ribbon Group.
+Next, select the group, and add a button group.
+Finally, select the button group and add a button.
 Set the button caption to My Ribbon Button.
 Use the ImageList and Image properties to set the icon for the button.

 Click OK, and, in the Properties window, find the newly added Ribbon button.
 Now add the event handler to the Click event of the button.
 Write the following code: